codeandrobots/codeandrobots-app/SETUP_WINDOWS.md

   * Install react native pre-requisites for Windows
   * Run HelloWorld React Native app on an Android device
   * Run Code & Robots app on an Android device

+## Troubleshooting

+There are quite a few gotchas when setting up right now.
+We're working towards a better experience to get started but it's best if you visit the [Troubleshooting](TROUBLESHOOTING.md) guide before starting and refer to it if you run into problems.
+For further support, send an email to [codeandrobotshq@gmail.com](mailto:codeandrobotshq@gmail.com).

 ## Install react native pre-requisites